Zinclusive/calculator/README.md

-# calculator
+# Calculator
-Loan comparison calculator
+Loan comparison calculator between our payment schedule and terms vs. a competitor loan.